php/phd/README.md

 ## Installation

-PhD is distributed via an own PEAR channel, [doc.php.net](http://doc.php.net).
+PhD is distributed via its own PEAR channel, [doc.php.net](http://doc.php.net).
-Using it is also the easiest way to get it.
+Using this channel is also the easiest way to get it.

 ### Installation via PEAR